NOAA All Hazards Weather Radio Saves Lives!

 NOAA Weather Radio ORG is a community project of concerned Personal Weather Station owners, weather website owners, and numerous 'friends' and entities.

 NOAA Weather Radio ORG is volunteer maintained and is NON-Commercial.
 Links to websites, for example, are generally restricted to non-commercial content that is weather related.
 No links are made to "social media" content.
-There is one 'subtle' exception.
-References are made to "Crushed Box Software", which donates and maintains Icecast hosting and bandwidth for a very large number of feeds.
-Not because they made it a condition... we insisted that CBS be acknowledged for its 'donation'.
-Their donation simplifies the process for providers.
+You may note one 'subtle' exception.
+References may be made to "Crushed Box Software", which donates and maintains a NON-SSL Icecast hosting for a number of feeds.
+By the end of 2021, however NWROrg will no longer publish non HTTPS streams, and no new http streams are being accepted.
+A secure server is now available for all stream providers.
+Please see "How To" which provides information.

 Quality and Reliability